jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

     Size refrigerator cubicle for standard 36 inch; actual refrigerator is smaller.

+    > TODO: <21-11-18, John D. Fisher>
+    >
+    > > Decide how to conceal the empty space.
+Work with Huntwood to design
+    > > a door that could be removed if we end up with a larger refrigerator
+    > > later.

 12. Relocate dishwasher and sink per drawing.
 Update plumbing accordingly.
 13. Minimize sink drain obstruction in cabinet.
 The IKEA plumbing fittings work